-- 1.12 Construction working hours will generally be 07:00 to 19:00 Monday to Saturday; however it is likely that some construction activities will be required to be 24 hours at certain times.
-This is principally construction activities that cannot be stopped, such as concrete slip forming.
-Commissioning activities may also need to be undertaken outside of normal working hours. - 1.13 Where on Site works are to be conducted outside the core hours they will comply with the restrictions stated in this framework CEMP and any other restrictions agreed with the planning authority.
+1.13 Construction working hours are expected to be 07:00 to 19:00 Monday to Saturday.
+However it is likely that some construction activities will be required to be 24 hours at certain times.
+This includes any concrete slip-forming activities e.g. for the fuel bunker, which will need to be carried out continuously

+1.14 Where any on Site works are to be conducted outside the core working hours they will comply with the restrictions stated in this framework CEMP and any other restrictions agreed with the local planning authority.
 Construction noise limits have been identified for nearby noise sensitive receptors during daytime, evening and night-time periods.
-Thus, where on Site works are to be conducted outside the core hours they will comply with any restrictions agreed with the planning authority, in particular regarding the control of noise and traffic.
+Thus, where on Site works are to be conducted outside the core working hours they will comply with any restrictions agreed with the local planning authority, in particular regarding the control of noise and traffic.
 Compliance with these noise limits will ensure adverse effects are unlikely.
-Abnormal or emergency construction traffic movements may occur outside of normal working hours.
-In the event of these occurrences, specific noise mitigation measures will be put in place to reduce potential noise impacts at nearby noise sensitive receptors as set out below.